shamilmamedov/shamilmamedov.github.io/_posts/2022-12-02-hello-world.md

 ## Visualization

 Pinocchio provides several options for visualizing robots.
 The most commonly used visualizer is Meshcat, which is included with Pinocchio.
-In order to visualize the motion of the flexible  pendulum system, I have implemented visualize_elastic_pendulum function in the visualization.py  module which can use either the Meshcat or Panda3d visualizers.
+In order to visualize the motion of the flexible  pendulum system, I have implemented visualize_elastic_pendulum function in the `visualization.py`  module which can use either the Meshcat or Panda3d visualizers.

+## Some simulation results
+In RFEM modeling of deformable objects, discretization greatly affects the accuracy, to be more precise, the natural frequency apporoximation of the continuum material.
+As with any discretization method the finer is the discretizatio the more accurate is the approximation.
+Without going into quantitve analysis, let's visually analyse the motion of the pendulum for three different discretizations: 3, 5 and 10 segment models.
+We will use PD controller  with zero reference for the active angle $$q_a^r = 0$$ for 2.5 seconds, then change the reference to  $$q_a^r = \pi/4$$ for the next 2.5 seconds.